Beth loves to travel and explore new places. She hopes her vacation experiences encourage you to visit them too.

 If you attract biting flies and get bitten a lot, the best advice is to avoid being in the garden at sunset.
 Also, stay indoors on hot, muggy days.
 These are the times when flies mass together and swarm.
 If you really want to go outside despite the discomfort, make sure you use lots of insect repellent, especially on areas of skin that are not covered up. i.e., your feet, hands and face.

-Many people swear that burning a scented candle in the garden like citronella, lavender or eucalyptus can help keep the bites at bay, but the jury is still out on that.
-You could also grow these plants in your garden and that may be of some help.
+Many people say that burning a scented candle in the garden like citronella, lavender or eucalyptus helps keep the bites at bay.
+You could also grow these plants in your garden and that may help.

 Scented Oils Can Be Used to Deter Insects